I believe in God as an ideal, a Spirit, a guide,

 .

-I came from nothing in this life and brought nothing to it.
+I came from nothing and brought nothing with me.

-I go to nothing and can take nothing away from it,
+I go to nothing and can take nothing away,

 but, maybe, whilst I am here and active,